phschon/ultrabot/README.md

 pip install -r requirements.txt
 ```

 ## Known Bugs

 * `music.py`: The class is not threadsafe.
 Combinations of parallel commands or function calls may trigger unintended/deprecated behaviour or even crash the bot.
 A potential fix is coming soon.

+## Contributors

+Special thanks to

+* 00SteinsGate00
+* Boreeas

+for constant plugin updates and code optimizations.